Motjiang/Motjiang/README.md

 Let's connect and embark on a journey to explore the endless possibilities that data holds!

-## Completed Job Simulations
+## Completed Job Simulations for Data Analytics

  ### PwC Switzerland Power BI Job Simulation on Forage - April 2024

  * Completed a job simulation where I strengthened my PowerBI skills to better